-1 Introduction
+1. Introduction

-Residential segregation is a well-known sociological phenomenon [49] where different groups of people tend to separate into largely homogeneous neighborhoods.
-Studies, e.g., [18], show that individual preferences are the driving force behind present residential patterns and bear much to the explanatory weight.
-Local choices therefore lead to a global phenomenon [47].
-A simple model for analyzing residential segregation was introduced by Schelling [46, 47] in licensed under Creative Commons License CC-BY 4.0 32nd International Symposium on Algorithms and Computation (ISAAC 2021).
+Residential segregation is a well-known sociological phenomenon [1] where different groups of people tend to separate into largely homogeneous neighborhoods.
+Studies, e.g., [2], show that individual preferences are the driving force behind present residential patterns and bear much to the explanatory weight.
+Local choices therefore lead to a global phenomenon [3].
+A simple model for analyzing residential segregation was introduced by Schelling [4, 3] in the 1970s.
+In his model, two types of agents, placed on a grid, act according to the following threshold behavior, with $\tau \in (0, 1)$ as the intolerance thresh-